NixOS/nix/doc/manual/source/advanced-topics/distributed-builds.md

 Remote build machines can also be configured in [`nix.conf`](@docroot@/command-ref/conf-file.md), e.g.

     builders = ssh://mac x86_64-darwin ; ssh://beastie x86_64-freebsd

+After making changes to `nix.conf`, restart the Nix daemon for changes to take effect.

 Finally, remote build machines can be configured in a separate configuration file included in `builders` via the syntax `@/path/to/file`.
 For example,